 a recovery room after the surgery.
 You will probably lie flat on your back for about

 an hour while the cement hardens.
 You may be able to go home the same day, but your

-doctor might want you to stay overnight.
+healthcare provider might want you to stay overnight.

 Talk with your healthcare provider about what to expect during your kyphoplasty.